jsherling/classic-blog/_posts/1890-10-23-tess-durbervilles.md

 On an evening in the latter part of May a middle-aged man was walking homeward from Shaston to the village of Marlott, in the adjoining Vale of Blakemore, or Blackmoor.
-The pair of legs that carried him were rickety, and there<!--more--> was a bias in his gait which inclined him somewhat to the left of a straight line.
+The pair of legs that carried him<!--more--> were rickety, and there was a bias in his gait which inclined him somewhat to the left of a straight line.
 He occasionally gave a smart nod, as if in confirmation of some opinion, though he was not thinking of anything in particular.
 An empty egg-basket was slung upon